 - Law clerk to the Honorable Richard Chambers, U.S. Court of Appeals, Ninth Circuit (1983–1984)

-- Primary outside counsel to a national lawn and garden equipment manufacturer and to a publicly traded biotechnical/medical instruments manufacturer.
+- Formerly primary outside counsel to a national lawn and garden equipment manufacturer and to a publicly traded biotechnical/medical instruments manufacturer.

 - Faculty member in numerous trial advocacy programs sponsored by the National Institute of Trial Advocacy.